 - AuthorizedKeyCommand

 Specify a program to look up the user's public keys

 - cat

 - chmod

 - chown

-- chuser

 - cp

-- dscacheutil

-- dscl

 - echo

 - egrep

 - find

 - grep

 - host

 - Is

 - mkdir

-- modprpw (hpux only)

 - mv

-- psswd

-- pwdadm

 - rm

 - sed

 - sshd

 - ssh-keygen

 - tee

 - test

 - touch

 - usermod

 When adding an asset, this command is used to perform Test Connection.
-For more information, see About Test Connection on page 298.
+For more information, see About Test Connection on page 300.

 The privilege elevation command must run non-interactively, that is, without prompting for a password.
-For more information, see Preparing Unix-based systems on page 595.
+For more information, see Preparing Unix-based systems on page 597.